 We know that it can be difficult for mums-to-be to avoid alcohol.
 But they don’t have to do it alone!

 Most likely, she’s planning on giving up drinking for the duration of the pregnancy to ensure she has the healthiest baby possible.
 Sometimes, peer pressure adds up – half a glass of red and a bath after a hard day at work, sips of champagne at a birthday party or wedding.
 It’s hard to get away form.

 It’s at those times, that you can help out.

-You can help your loved one – whether it’s your partner, bestie, daughter, roommate, or colleague – by taking a Pregnant Pause and pledging to go off the grog together.
+You can help your loved one – whether it’s your partner, bestie, daughter, roommate, or colleague – out by taking a Pregnant Pause and pledging to go off the grog together.